OC Seniors Protest After Learning Nearby Ayers Hotel Will Be Used To Treat Homeless COVID-19 Patients

 In an effort to keep nearby seniors safe, Bartlett said health care workers from the hotel will not be able to shop at stores in the area.

 There are not yet any patients at the Ayers hotel.
-The county says if and when they start taking in patients, the first ones will arrive between 7-10 days.
+The county said Saturday that if and when they start taking in patients, the first ones would arrive between 7-10 days.

+Statistics show that Laguna Woods Village has a zero Covid 19 case rate.
+While the average age of the village is 76, the average age of our 3 assisted living facilities plus The Towers (320 pop) is in the mid-80s.
+This is probably the most vulnerable community in all of Southern California, I’m certain there are other almost empty hotels in south Orange County which would be more than willing to earn $450,000 a month for 5 or more months and become shelter hospitals for homeless covid patients.
+Why were we not given an opportunity to consider this decision?
+Why was this matter handled in secret sessions with the Ayres Hotel?
+And the